Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 4.2 Engagement

-Once your content reaches the audience, its time to see how they engage with it.
+Once your content reaches the audience, it’s time to see how they engage with it.

 This is an important KPI as it measures how people are interacting with your brand across all social networks.